 Our core businesses

-As well as homes to rent for people on lower incomes, Derwent Living offers properties for retired people, homes for sale through part-buy, part-rent schemes, residential lettings and key-worker accommodation.
+As well as homes to rent for people on lower incomes, Derwent Living offers properties for retired people, homes for sale through part-rent schemes, residential lettings and key-worker accommodation.
 Derwent Living’s primary focus is providing good, affordable housing and improving services for residents through greater resident engagement and involvement.

 Much of our stock is new-build, with modern, well-designed features.
 Derwent Living is committed to continuing to develop new homes in response to widespread housing need.